Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Galaxies in DESI DR1

 \subsection{M33}

-Similarly to IC1613, the CMD of M33 cannot be fit by an isochrone of an old stellar population, as the galaxy host young stars (see also \citetalias{Battaglia22}).
-We confirm 55 members from \citetalias{Battaglia22}, while 2 stars are rejected given their RVs.
+Similarly to IC1613, M33 hosts young stars and, as discussed in \citetalias{Battaglia22}, the CMD cannot be used to select candidate members.
+We confirm 49 members from \citetalias{Battaglia22}, while stars are rejected given their RVs.